 Soil & Site | adaptable, growing on the poorest of sandy soils |

 Fruit | The cones are oblong-conical and strongly incurved.
-Can remain on the tree for a few years and will not open until heated by a fire. |
+It can remain on the tree for a few years and may or may not open until heated by a fire called serotiny. |

-Leaves | grow in clusters of two, 3/4 to 1 1/4 inches long, start light green than darken and are shed in their second or third year |
+Leaves | Grow in clusters of two, 3/4 to 1 1/4 inches long, start light green, then darken and are shed in their second or third year. |

-Stems | Bark is thin, dark brown or gray and divided into narrow connected ridges. |
+Stems | The bark is thin, dull red, dark brown, or gray and divided into narrow, connected ridges.
+Dead, shrubby branches can stay on the tree for years. |

 Dimensions | A mature tree can reach 70 feet with a trunk diameter of up to 2 feet. |